GRADUATION & COMMENCEMENT

 Special Inclusion Petition

-If you are unable to come to campus, you may submit a petition online once the forms open during the Spring 2021 quarter.
+Please submit a petition online once the forms open during the Spring 2022 quarter.
 Please select your advising/counseling unit below to submit your petition.
 (Please note that you may check your Degree Audit to see your advising/counseling unit.
 If you select the wrong unit, your petition will not be processed.)

 Please note that Fall graduates are automatically included in the commencement events in the June following their degree term.